 Finding Your Purpose

-This exercise focuses on the three categories of passion, skill, and demand.
+This strategy focuses on the three categories of passion, skill, and demand.
 It’s not a simple task as it requires time, repetition, and most importantly self-honesty.

 Now draw three circles to create a Venn diagram that looks like something below.
-For each category, ask yourself the above questions and list out your answers.
+For each area, ask yourself the above questions and write out your answers.

 The four products are hobby (passion + skill), drudge work (skill + demand), fad (passion + demand), and purpose (passion + skill + demand).

-For example, I am passionate about rock-climbing and it’s an adequate skill that I have developed over time.
+For example, I am passionate about rock climbing and it’s an adequate skill I have developed over time.
 But because of my lack of interest in becoming a professional, it’s only a hobby of mine.

 Finding your purpose will take some deep self-reflection and patience.
-If after some time working on the exercise and you still can’t find your purpose, then ask yourself the following two questions.
+If after some time working on the exercise and you still can’t find your “why,” ask yourself the following two questions.

-- Is there a passion from the drudge work category that I can learn and cultivate?
+“Is there a passion from the drudge work category I can learn and cultivate?”

-- Is there a skill from the fad category that I can learn and master?
+“Is there a skill from the fad category I can grasp and master?”

 Some other helpful questions you can ask yourself are:

-- What do I truly want in life?
+“What do I truly want in life?”

-- What makes me come alive?
+“What makes me come alive?”

-- How do I want to live the rest of my life?
+“How do I want to live the rest of my life?”

-- What makes me excited or ticked?
+“What makes me excited or ticked?”

-- What do I spend most of my time thinking about?
+“What do I spend most of my time thinking about?”

 Another exercise you can do is to list out your core values and rank them.
 I discovered my purpose using that technique.

-My top three core values are:
+For example, my top three core values are:

 - Continuous growth

-Fusing these three values together produced the purpose to help men become better versions of themselves.
+Fusing those three together produced the purpose to help men become better versions of themselves.
 Continuous growth and expansion of my knowledge for personal development is already something I practice daily.